Aegina Customs & Traditions Revival

 Every year on September the 14th (day of the Cross) the custom Leidinos is revived in Kypseli, symbolizing the end of summer and the transition to autumn and winter.

-The women of the village build an effigy of a man which is stuffed with straw, which symbolizes the harvest season.
+The women of the village build an effigy of a man which is stuffed with straw, and symbolizes the harvest season.
 It is an entire process held ceremoniously and reverently, and if you want to know exactly how and what all this means, you have to be there.
 The custom of Leidinos is celebrated with lots of music and dancing.

 You’re single and want to learn about your love-life’s prospects?
 You want to know what the ‘silent water’ is?
 For answers to these questions, you have to be on the revival of the custom of Kleidonas in Vathy on June the 24th (St. John Rizikaris).